leandrokanis/christian-system/preface.md

 of the gospel itself, and of the worship most acceptable to God, through Jesus Christ our Lord.

-The work, then, naturally divides itself into three parts: —The first, **The principles by which the Christian Institution may be certainly and satisfactorily ascertained:** the second, **The principles on which all Christians may form one communion:**
+The work, then, naturally divides itself into three parts: — The first, **The principles by which the Christian Institution may be certainly and satisfactorily ascertained:** the second, **The principles on which all Christians may form one communion:**